magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.fix} <!--- MC-41542--> The Create New Company Account page country dropdown field no longer lists empty option values.
 Previously, the first two option values and the country code `AN` were empty.

 -  {:.fix} <!--- MC-41260--> Clicking on the **Return** button for an order that was created by a company user now redirects an administrative user to the Create Return page as expected.
-Previously, at the administrator was redirected to the order history page.
+Previously, the administrator was redirected to the Order History page.

 -  {:.fix} <!--- MC-40798--> Magento no longer fails with an out-of-memory error when executing the `app/code/Magento/PurchaseOrder/Setup/Patch/Data/InitPermissions.php::apply` method during `bin/magento setup:upgrade`.
 Previously, Magento did not use batch size for collection when initializing permissions, but instead loaded a collection of all company roles.

 -  {:.fix} <!--- MC-40551--> Company users can now edit and update customer custom attribute values.
-Previously, these attributes did not bind properly with the create and edit use form.
+Previously, these attributes did not bind properly with the create and edit user form.
 A company user could enter different attribute values, but Magento did not save these values correctly.

 -  {:.fix} <!--- MC-32653--> The resource tree for company role permissions can now be translated as expected.
 Previously, the permissions tree was not translated even though valid translation files were present.